Rainbow boa: Behavior

-Rainbow boas are nocturnal and most active in the middle of the night.
+The rainbow boa is nocturnal and most active in the middle of the night.

 This species is semi-arboreal, spending time both on the ground and in trees.
-They are also known to spend time in bodies of water, and are considered capable swimmers.
+It is also known to spend time in bodies of water, and is considered a capable swimmer.

 Mating habits

 The rainbow boa reaches sexual maturity at 1.2 meters for males and 1.4 meters for females, or when they're approximately 2.5 to 4 years old.
 Females need to be the correct size otherwise they could have complications during and after birth.
 Males can mate with multiple females which can be beneficial for reptile breeding.

 Eating habits during breeding season

 Males generally go without feeding during the mating season and females tend to eat smaller portions during the breeding season.
 In order to decrease the probability of birthing issues, females should be fed smaller rats/mice in order to save space for proper ova development.

 It is not unusual for both sexes to go without eating during the mating season.